TingjunChen.jpg

 : FuNCtions Lab

-I am an assistant professor of Electrical and Computer Engineering and Computer Science (secondary appointment) at Duke University.
+I am the Nortel Networks assistant professor of Electrical & Computer Engineering with a secondary appointment in Computer Science at Duke University.
 I direct the , working with a group of talented students on various projects cutting across the networking, communication, sensing, and energy-efficient computing aspects of wireless, mobile, optical, and quantum networked systems.
 We also investigate new features and novel applications that can be enabled by these networks, and our research spans both the theoretical and experimental domains.
-In addition, I am the co-founder and Network Lead of WiLO Networks Inc., a start-up focusing on low-power sensor hardware and end-to-end systems.
+In addition, I am a co-founder and advisor of WiLO Networks Inc., a start-up focusing on low-power sensor hardware and end-to-end systems.

 Before joining Duke in Fall 2021, I was a postdoc in the Department of Electrical Engineering at Yale University in 2020–2021, working with Prof. Leandros Tassiulas and Prof. Lin Zhong.
 Before that, I received my Ph.D. degree in Electrical Engineering from Columbia University in 2020 (advisor: Prof. Gil Zussman) and my B.Eng. degree in Electronic Engineering from Tsinghua University in 2014 (advisors: Prof. Zhisheng Niu and Prof. Sheng Zhou).